Supplemented food and dietary supplements

 If you sell supplemented food, you need to meet requirements under the NZ Food (Supplemented Food) Standard 2016.
-Dietary supplements come under other legislation.
+Dietary supplements come under the Dietary Supplements Regulations 1985.

 What is supplemented food?